-Kent Teskey joined firm of Pringle Chivers Sparks Teskey in 2013.
-Previously, he articled and partnered with prominent criminal lawyer, Peter Royal at the firm of Royal Teskey Barristers.
+Kent Teskey joined the firm of Pringle Chivers Sparks Teskey in 2013.
+Previously, he articled and partnered with prominent criminal lawyer, Peter Royal Q.C.at the firm of Royal Teskey Barristers.
 He graduated with a Bachelor of Arts degree from the University of Alberta in 2001 and a Bachelor of Laws degree from University of Alberta in 2004.

 Kent currently practices exclusively in the field of criminal defense at both the trial and appellate level.
 He has litigated numerous cases at all levels of court and on appeal.
 From the simplest offense to the most complicated of homicide cases, Kent’s practice runs the spectrum of criminal defense.

 Kent’s practice is focused in the Edmonton area as well as northern and central Alberta where he has significant experience with the judges and prosecutors in these jurisdictions.
+He has litigated cases at all levels of Court in Alberta and the Supreme Court of Canada.

 In law school, Kent developed a deep passion for advocacy and the principles of the criminal justice system.
 This passion drove him to become a criminal defense lawyer.
 Kent continually looks forward to the challenge of criminal law as well as the extraordinarily rewarding feeling from defending clients.